Estimation of Optimal Dynamic Treatment Assignment Rules under Policy Constraints: Setup

-Assumption \ref{asm:sequential independence} is what is called a dynamic unconfoundedness assumption or sequential/dynamic conditional independence assumption elsewhere, which is commonly used in the literature on dynamic treatment effect analysis (\citet{Robins_1997,Murphy_2003}).
-This assumption means that the treatment assignment at each stage is independent of the contemporaneous and future potential outcomes conditional on the history up to that point.
-This is usually satisfied in sequential randomization experiments.
-In observational studies, this assumption is often controversial, but can hold if a sufficient set of confounders is available.
-Assumption \ref{asm:bounded outcome} is a common assumption in the literature on treatment effect analysis.
+Assumption \ref{asm:sequential independence} is known as a dynamic unconfoundedness assumption or sequential/dynamic conditional independence assumption elsewhere, and is commonly used in the literature on dynamic treatment effect analysis \citep{Robins_1997,Murphy_2003}.
+This assumption means that the treatment assignment at each stage is independent of the current and future potential outcomes and future covariates conditional on the history up to that point.
+This is typically satisfied in sequential randomization experiments.
+In observational studies, this assumption is often controversial but can be satisfied if a sufficient set of confounders is available.
+Assumption \ref{asm:bounded outcome} is a common assumption in the literature on statistical treatment choice \citep[e.g.,][]{Manski_2004,Stoye_2009,Kitagawa_Tetenov_2018a}.